Herndon Depot Museum

 With the advent of cars, trucks and better roads, the railroad became less of a necessity for Herndon farmers and residents.
+The last passenger train rolled through in 1952 turning the depot into a place to unload freight.
 The last major assignment for the railway was hauling sand to be used in the concrete mix for runways at Washington Dulles International Airport.
 The railroad and the depot closed in August 1968.

+In 1969, business owners wanted the depot torn down, calling it an eyesore, and VEPCO - who owned it - saw it as a fire hazard and was inclined to raze it; but after local historical associations argued to save it and service groups promised to work on it, it was saved.
+In 1970, the Herndon Historical Society was organized and began restoration of the depot, which was completed in 1974.

 The depot building is a rectangular, one-story wooden vertical board and batten structure, measuring 70.5 × 20.1 ft.
 Victorian style buttresses under the eaves are the building's only decorative feature.
 The window and door framings and the two baggage doors are original, as are the semaphore and several pieces of hardware.

 The Heritage Conservation and Recreation Service of the United States Department of the Interior added the building to the National Register of Historic Places on June 18, 1979.
 The building's site is marked as part of the Virginia Civil War Trails Program.